Travel insights from Latin America

 There’s a myth about international travel for UK-based students.

-The UK government’s programme provides funding for international opportunities in education and training across the world for students of all backgrounds!
+The UK government’s programme provides funding for international opportunities in education and training for students of all backgrounds.

-Here is our guide to help you navigate the UK government’s pioneering scheme.
+Here is our guide to help you navigate the UK government’s pioneering initiative.

 What is The Turing Scheme?

-Launched in 2021 as part of the UK Government’s vision of a Global Britain, the programme is a bold step towards making international exchange programmes more accessible.
+Launched in 2021 as part of the UK Government’s vision for a Global Britain, the initiative is a bold step towards making international exchange programmes more accessible.

-The Turing Scheme was initially introduced as a one-year programme (2021-2022), but its positive uptake has led the government to extend this time frame.
+The Turing Scheme was initially supposed to be a one-year programme only, but its positive momentum has led the government to extend it.

-Benefitting the educational landscape through offering funding, it allows students (of various ages) to have access to life-changing experiences.
+Benefitting the educational landscape through funding, it gives students of different ages access to life-changing experiences.

-Programmes also include community service such as volunteering and language immersions.
+Programmes also include service work and language immersion.

-By participating in these programmes, institutions can gain valuable connections with other schools around the world as well as receiving wider public recognition.
+By participating in the scheme, educational institutions can also forge valuable connections with other schools around the world as well as receive wider public recognition.

 Who can apply for the Turing Scheme?

-The scheme is open to a wide range of participants – from schools, further (FE) and higher (HE) education providers.
+The scheme is open to a wide range of participants from schools, colleges, and universities.

-To participate, students do not have to be UK nationals.
-However, they must be enrolled in an institution that is part of a consortium application, is receiving funding under the Turing Scheme, and/or is based in the UK or British Overseas Territories.
+To participate, students do not have to be UK nationals but must be enrolled in an institution that is part of a consortium application, is receiving funding under the Turing Scheme, and/or is based in the UK or a British Overseas Territory.

-The scheme’s main goal is to provide students who come from disadvantaged backgrounds or varied educational levels with international opportunities.
+The scheme’s main goal is to provide students from disadvantaged backgrounds with international opportunities.

-In fact, Nottingham Trent University (NTU), one of the UK’s largest recruiters of UK students from disadvantaged backgrounds, received £1.4 million of Turing Scheme funding for 2021 to 2022.
+Nottingham Trent University, one of the UK’s largest recruiters of UK students from underserved communities, received £1.4 million of Turing Scheme funding between 2021 and 2022.

-Important: Students cannot apply themselves – if you are a student and want to apply, please contact your institution for further information.
+Important: Students cannot apply themselves – if you want to sign up, please contact your institution for further information.

 When can you apply?